 In contrast, the multi-level Tea House is completely open.
 Relax on the Japanese-style sitting platform, gaze on the blue sea and green jungle, then pad across to your palm-fronded bedroom.Extremely popular with honeymooners, you needn't worry about passers-by: each house is screened to feel completely private.

-At the top of the hill is the Jungle Suite, with commanding ocean views, a jungle-facing patio and 12-foot ceilings.
-An additional bedroom and a living room make it ideal for groups; if you're more than 4, rent it in conjunction with 1-bedroom Casa Amor to make Casa Grande.
+At the top of the hill is the Casa Grande, with commanding ocean views, a jungle-facing patio and 12-foot ceilings.
+V House is the largest, with three double bedrooms, which makes it ideal for groups.

 However many rooms (and walls) you've got, the warm, candlelit evenings and the cacophony of the jungle seem to melt behind the palapa fronds, wooden decks and mosquito nets blowing in the Pacific breeze.
 You won't find any of the usual diversions: phones or TVs.
 But you will find bathrooms lavishly stocked with hand-made soaps and lotions, hot showers, and plenty of purified drinking water.
 There's reliable electricity and hundreds of candles dotted about the resort.